paastech-cloud/docs/Architecture.md

 We made the choice to use gRPC instead of a REST API.
 Indeed, since it uses [Protocol Buffers](https://developers.google.com/protocol-buffers), it is easier to maintain and to evolve as the application grows.
 It is also more performant than a REST API, and is easier to use, since it is strongly typed.
 It also limits communication problems between teams and services, since the communication is well-defined and documented through the Protocol Buffer file.

-The Git Server is written in Golang, for its simplicity and its performance.
+The Git Server is written in Go, for its simplicity and its performance.
 It is also well documented, and has a lot of libraries to help us build the server, unlike Rust which was the original choice.
 The libraries used are [ssh made by Gliderlabs](https://github.com/gliderlabs/ssh) which is used to create git clients and servers.
 It is also used by [Gitea](https://about.gitea.com) to create their git server.

 #### Client applications deployment